hemantksingh/messup-learn/web and apis/HTTP.md

+---
+title: "HTTP"
+summary: "Why each HTTP version exists: keep alive, multiplexing and QUIC each remove a cost the previous one left on the wire."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "RFC 1945 (HTTP/1.0); RFC 9112 (HTTP/1.1), section 9.3.2 on pipelining"
+  - "RFC 9113 (HTTP/2); RFC 7541 (HPACK)"
+  - "RFC 9218 (Extensible Priorities); RFC 8297 (103 Early Hints)"
+  - "RFC 9000 (QUIC); RFC 9114 (HTTP/3)"
+  - "HAProxy, HTTP keep-alive, pipelining, multiplexing and connection pooling"
+  - "NGINX, 7 tips for faster HTTP/2 performance; Chrome Developers, Removing HTTP/2 Server Push from Chrome"
+tags: [http, http2, http3, quic, multiplexing, head-of-line-blocking]
+---
 # HTTP

 HTTP is a layer 7 protocol.
 HTTP/1.x and HTTP/2 run over TCP; HTTP/3 runs over QUIC, which runs over UDP.
-It works in a client-server model and follows the [request-response](https://twitter.com/kosamari/status/859958929484337152?lang=en) paradigm.
+It works in a client-server model and follows the [request-response](https://x.com/kosamari/status/859958929484337152) paradigm.
 The client sends a request to a server, the server waits till the complete request is received and then replies with a response.
 The server never starts a message on its own; for the ways round that see [Realtime Web](Realtime%20Web.md).

 Each version fixed a cost the previous one left on the wire.
 One term is needed throughout. **Multiplexing** allows several requests and responses to be sent over a single connection by interleaving them without order dependency i.e. the responses can arrive in a different order to the requests.